Hermannnnnnnn/neural-trading/README.md

 # 3. ML model tools
-My computer is too slow :worried:.
+My partner's computer is too slow :worried:.
 I wanted to use **tensorflow** since it's easy to implement and seemingly the most very popular package for ML.
 ML packages however are very large and will perform optimization algorithms, so I've ordered a new computer... .

 ## 3.1 Stockpy
 We tried **Stockpy** first, after a quick google search.
 However, the last change was a year ago and I can't find much usefull documentation :-1:.
 ## 3.2 Tensorflow
-Tensorflow however... is a very popular tool and it would seem very user-friendly :+1:.
+Tensorflow however... **is a very popular tool** and it would seem very user-friendly :+1:.
 On [this link](https://www.geeksforgeeks.org/implementing-neural-networks-using-tensorflow/) you can find an easy example of applying neural networking to some data.

 # 4. Stock indicator tools
 Why re-invent the wheel right (I did that some years back for these indicators :disappointed:).
 Of course there are packages available that calculate stock indicators!
 We tried out **stock-indicators**, happy so far with the results.